 Now, the “facts” of this story depend on who you believe: Kenny and Tim or the Erie County Sheriff’s Office.
-For the sake of a lengthy they-said-they-said discussion, here is my take.
+For the sake of a lengthy they-said-they-said discussion, here’s the gist.

-In the backstage area of the stadium, where the tour buses were corralled, Kenny received permission to “sit” on a police horse.
+In the backstage area of the stadium, where the tour buses were corralled, Kenny Chesney received permission to “sit” on a police horse named Chico.
 This is not disputed by either side.
 But here’s where things got muddled.

 Kenny started riding the equine toward his pals.
 The sheriff’s deputies claimed they told Kenny to stop.
 Kenny did not.
 Two officers hopped in car and took off after Kenny.
-The officers exited the car and forcibly removed Kenny from the horse.
-When Tim saw Kenny in distress, he and tour manager Mark Russo got “involved.”
+The officers exited the car and began forcibly removing Kenny from the horse.
+When Tim McGraw, who was coming offstage, saw Kenny in distress, he and tour manager Mark Russo got “involved.”

 Kenny, Tim, and Mark were arrested.
 Officers claimed Tim put one of them in a headlock and choked the officer.
 Kenny was cited for disorderly conduct and posted a $100 bail.

-Now, this is where it got serious: Tim was charged with second-degree assault, menacing, resisting arrest, and obstructing governmental administration.
+Now, this is where it got serious: Tim was charged with second-degree assault (which is a felony), menacing, resisting arrest, and obstructing governmental administration.
 Tim posted a $2,500 bail.
 Mark faced similar charges, minus the assault.
 Of course, the “Horse Incident” made the cover of the New York Post, as well as being picked up by Us Weekly, People, and additional outlets.

-The “Horse Incident” dragged on for 11 months.
+While the felony charges were dropped in August 2000, the “Horse Incident” dragged on for 11 months.
+Tim still faced misdemeanor assault charges.
 In addition, Kenny and Tim refused to admit any wrongdoing in exchange for reduced charges.
-In fact, if convicted of all charges, Tim faced up to one year in prison.
+In fact, if convicted of all charges, Tim faced up to one year in prison and Chesney faced 15 days.
 Instead, Tim and Kenny (and Mark) went to trial in Buffalo in May 2001, where they both took the stand.
 Tim admitted to pushing an officer but denied grabbing him by the neck.